Them Municipality

-Until 1 January 2007 Them municipality was a municipality (Danish, kommune) in the former Aarhus County on the Jutland peninsula in central Denmark.
+Them municipality was a municipality (Danish, kommune) in the former Aarhus County on the Jutland peninsula in central Denmark.
 The municipality covered an area of 210 km2, and had a total population of 7,000 (2005).
 Its last mayor was Torben Hansen, a member of the Socialist People's Party (Socialistisk Folkeparti) political party.
 The main town and the site of its municipal council was the town of Them.

 The municipality was created in 1970 as the result of a kommunalreform ("Municipality Reform") that merged a number of existing parishes: